rindradan/mow-it-now/README.md

 The project takes a single argument to run: the absolute path of the input file

 <u>Example:</u>
-* For Intellij, it can be added as program arguments like `"C:\Temp\mow-it.txt"`
+* For Intellij, it can be added as program arguments of the run:
+`"C:\Temp\mow-it.txt"`